Environmental Studies Major

 You must receive approval prior to registering for a senior thesis in Environmental Studies in the fall of your senior year, during drop/add.
 Two signatures of approval will be required for you to proceed with a senior thesis in Environmental Studies: (i) your thesis tutor and (ii) the Chair of Environmental Studies.

-Please send your thesis proposal and ask your thesis mentor to send an email of approval for your project to Chair of Environmental Studies and Director of the College of the Environment Barry Chernoff at bchernoff@wesleyan.edu.
-The Chair of ENVS will consider your application for approval.
+Please send your thesis proposal and ask your thesis mentor to send an email of approval for your project to Chair of Environmental Studies Fred Cohan at fcohan@wesleyan.edu.
+The proposal is due by the last day of classes of your junior year.The Chair of ENVS will consider your application for approval.
 You, your tutor, and your ENVS advisor will be informed of the Chair’s decision.
 For any case that is unclear (e.g., suitability of the topic for ENVS), the Chair may consult with the College of the Environment Governing Board.

 Honors in Environmental Studies: Eligibility, Candidacy, and Bestowal

 Requirements for eligibility.
-To be eligible for honors in environmental studies you must (1) be an environmental studies major on track to complete the major requirements in a timely fashion; (2) achieve a grade point average of 90.00 or higher in courses that count towards the environmental studies linked major, calculated at the end of the spring semester of the junior year; and (3) have completed Stage I of the General Education Expectations.
+To be eligible for honors in Environmental Studies you must (1) be an environmental studies major on track to complete the major requirements in a timely fashion; (2) achieve a grade point average of 90.00 or higher in courses that count towards the environmental studies linked major, calculated at the end of the spring semester of the junior year; and (3) have completed Stage I of the General Education Expectations.

 Process for applying for admission to candidacy.
-To become a candidate for honors in environmental studies, you must meet the three eligibility conditions and also obtain official permission to undertake a senior thesis in environmental studies.
+To become a candidate for honors in Environmental Studies, you must meet the three eligibility conditions and also obtain official permission to undertake a senior thesis in Environmental Studies.
 The optimal time to try to find a faculty tutor and obtain permission is by the end of the spring semester of your junior year.

-Once you have secured a thesis tutor and permission to undertake a senior thesis in environmental studies, you must enroll during the add/drop period of the fall semester of your senior year in ENVS409, "Senior Thesis Tutorial."
-You can't include this tutorial in course planning during pre-registration; you have to add it during the in-semester add/drop period.
+Once you have secured a thesis tutor and permission to undertake a senior thesis in Environmental Studies, you must enroll during the add/drop period of the fall semester of your senior year in ENVS409, "Senior Thesis Tutorial."
+You cannot include this tutorial in course planning during pre-registration; you have to add it during the in-semester add/drop period.
 You enroll in the tutorial electronically, following instructions in the Tutorial Manual on the Tutorial Registration page on the website of the Office of the Registrar.
 Enrolling in ENVS409 will indicate to the honors coordinator in the Office of the Registrar that you are an honors candidate from the standpoint of the University as well as Environmental Studies.
 Then, during the add/drop period of the spring semester of your senior year, you must enroll electronically (using the same procedure) in a second tutorial, ENVS410, which is also entitled "Senior Thesis Tutorial."
 Enrolling in ENVS410 will indicate to the honors coordinator in the Office of the Registrar that, just over halfway into your senior year at Wesleyan, you remain in good standing as an honors candidate from the standpoint of the University as well as the Department.

 Finally, to actually receive honors in environmental studies, you must (1) complete the environmental studies linked major; (2) complete both Stage I and Stage II of the General Education Expectations; (3) write a thesis judged to be of honors quality; and (4) maintain a grade-point average of at least 90.00 in courses that count towards the environmental studies linked major through the first semester of your senior year.